mafizul247/penguin-fashion/README.md

 ## Overview

-The **Penguin Fashion** website is a mobile-responsive e-commerce platform designed for selling winter jackets for men and women.
+The **Penguin Fashion** website is a responsive e-commerce platform designed for selling winter jackets for men and women.
 The website offers a clean and user-friendly interface, making it easy for customers to browse and purchase products.

 ## Features